Haiden Deegan: Professional career

 Deegan made his professional debut in the 250SX class of the 2023 AMA Supercross Championship.
 In his series debut, Deegan placed fourth during round four at NRG Stadium in Houston.
 He would continue to qualify for multiple main events and achieved three podium finishes, resulting in a 2nd place finish in the final point standings, earning him the 2023 250SX Rookie of the Year award.
 Transitioning to the AMA Pro Motocross Championship, Deegan continued to impress in the 250 class.
 He achieved his first overall victory at the RedBud National and added another win at Washougal.
 Throughout the season, he consistently finished within the top ten, culminating in a fourth-place finish in the overall standings with 371 points.

 In 2024, Deegan continued with the Yamaha Star Racing team for his second full professional season.
 He entered the 250SX East Region of the AMA Supercross Championship and claimed his first win of the series at round seven in Arlington, Texas.
 He would go on to win rounds 13 and 17, with an overall 2nd place finish in the series behind Tom Vialle.
 In the 250 class of the 2024 AMA Pro Motocross Championship, Deegan clinched the overall series title with five 1st place finishes.
 Following the motocross series, Deegan was slated to represent Team USA alongside Chase Sexton and Aaron Plessinger at the 2024 Motocross of Nations, but elected to focus on healing from a wrist injury.

 In 2025, Deegan switched from racing 250SX East Region to the 250SX West Region series; in the 16th round at Empower Field in Denver, Colorado, Deegan clinched the series title.

 SuperMotocross

 Deegan has participated in post-season events such as the SuperMotocross World Championship, which combines elements of both supercross and motocross formats.
-Deegan has clinched both 250 SMX championships since the event was introduced in 2023.
+Deegan has clinched back-to-back 250 SMX championships in 2023 and 2024.